Visual-Craft/mailer-bundle/README.md

     {
         public function configureOptions(OptionsResolver $optionsResolver)
         {
-            // configure options that should be provided to buildMessage method
+            // configure options which should be provided to buildMessage method
             $optionsResolver->setRequired(['to']);
         }